Tulsa Union Depot: Architecture

 The Depot was built in an Art-Deco style by architect R.C.
 Stephens of St. Louis, MO.
 The Manhattan Construction Company served as the general contractor.
 Design elements included chevrons, winged wheels, and Deco sunbursts.
 The Art-Deco Style with machine-styled elements was very popular, even a "something of a mania" in Tulsa.

+In the renovations begun in 2022, the developers are retaining many original elements such as the winged-wheel plaques; but, because many features in the building were not salvageable, they have added new similarly-themed art deco features, such as murals.